 Do you know what motivates your employees to come to work every day?
 If you don’t have an answer to that question, there’s a good chance that you don’t have the workplace strategies in place to ensure that your workforce remains engaged in their tasks.
-Without making use of employee assessments of some kind, it can be difficult to determine what’s most important to your employees.
+Without using employee assessments of some kind, it can be difficult to determine what’s most important to your employees.

-Many organizations take employee motivation and employee engagement for granted, assuming that as long as no one is complaining openly or failing to complete their work everything is going along just fine.
+Many organizations take employee motivation and employee engagement for granted, assuming that as long as no one is complaining openly or failing to complete their work, everything is going along just fine.
 But a lack of motivation can take its toll on a workforce over time, contributing to declining work quality, diminished productivity, and high levels of employee turnover.
-If employees are only motivated to show up each day just to do enough to earn their paycheck or avoid getting fired, it will be difficult for the company to find sustainable success.
+If employees are only motivated to show up each day to earn their paycheck or avoid getting fired, it will be difficult for the company to find sustainable success.

-When employees are highly motivated and fully committed to the organization’s mission, they play a major role in helping it reach its full potential.
-Motivated employees are more efficient and productive in their work, and are more likely to make innovative contributions that deliver positive results and create new opportunities.
+When employees are highly motivated and fully committed to the organization’s mission, they play a major role in reaching its full potential.
+Motivated employees are more efficient and productive in their work and are more likely to make innovative contributions that deliver positive results and create new opportunities.
 Engaged employees communicate more effectively and take a more proactive role in their own development.

 That’s where employee assessments can make a huge difference.
 While pre-employment assessments are a useful tool for identifying whether or not a candidate possesses the core competencies needed to excel in a position, behavioral assessments also provide a more nuanced picture of how they think and what motivates them to come to work every day.
 Personality assessments are incredibly useful for their ability to identify career opportunities and learning tendencies.